 What to eat:

 What is Protein?

-Protein is a macronutrient necessary to building muscle mass.
+Protein is a macronutrient necessary to build muscle mass.

 Hair is made up almost entirely of a protein called Keratin.

 In order to have normal, healthy hair growth, we make sure that of everything we’re eating each day - between 10 to 35% of it is made up of Protein.

 Magnesium is one of the most overlooked minerals for hair growth but it helps in two main ways!

 Our hair follicles can get blocked with calcium deposits - which is what can lead to dandruff and dead skin

 Magnesium helps to stop these calcium deposits from happening and it does this through keeping your circulation active.